2023 Best Film, Video & Photographic Arts Bachelor's Degree Schools in Florida

 Read full report on Film, Video & Photographic Arts at Full Sail University

-You’ll join some of the best and brightest minds around you if you attend AI Miami International University of Art and Design.
-The school came in at #5 on this year’s Best Film, Video & Photographic Arts Bachelor’s Degree Schools in Florida list.
-Located in the city of Miami, International Fine Arts College is a private for-profit school with a fairly small student population.
+You’ll be in good company if you decide to attend AI Miami International University of Art and Design.
+It ranked #5 on our 2023 Best Film, Video & Photographic Arts Bachelor’s Degree Schools in Florida list.
+Located in the large city of Miami, International Fine Arts College is a private for-profit school with a fairly small student population.

 The average amount in student loans that film majors at International Fine Arts College take out while working on their Bachelor's Degree is $37,265.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $373.

-Read full report on Film, Video & Photographic Arts at AI Miami International University of Art and Design
+Full Film, Video & Photographic Arts at AI Miami International University of Art and Design Report

-With a ranking of #6, University of Miami did quite well on this year’s best schools for film, video and photographic arts students working on their bachelor’s degree.
+University of Miami came in at #6 in this year’s edition of the Best Film, Video & Photographic Arts Bachelor’s Degree Schools in Florida ranking.
 Located in the city of Coral Gables, U Miami is a private not-for-profit college with a fairly large student population.

 On average, film graduates from U Miami take out $19,414 in student loans while working on their Bachelor's Degree.